 Ro-what?
 Rotundone is the aromatic compound (a sesquiterpene) responsible for the "spicy" or "peppery" aroma and taste commonly found, first in foremost, in peppercorns, but also in other plants like juniper, geranium, or at varying degrees in kitchen herbs such as marjoram, oregano, rosemary, basil, and thyme.

-Among grapes and wines, this peppery spice is also most common in black skinned varieties such as Zinfandel and Petite Sirah — two of the most important grapes in the Lodi winegrowing industry — as well as in Syrah, Grenache and Cinsaut (the latter, little known to most of the world for having peppery qualties, but well known here in Lodi because we happen to have a historic vineyard consisting of the oldest Cinsaut vines in the world).
+Among grapes and wines, this peppery spice is also most common in black-skinned varieties such as Zinfandel and Petite Sirah — two of the most important grapes in the Lodi winegrowing industry — as well as in Syrah, Grenache, and Cinsaut (the latter, little known to most of the world for having peppery qualities, but well known here in Lodi because we happen to have a historic vineyard consisting of the oldest Cinsaut vines in the world).

 Not everyone immediately picks up the scent of rotundone in red wines.
 Researchers seem to think that only about 20% of wine drinkers readily recognize the peppery spice qualities in wines.
 A year ago I sat in a 6-hour class in Napa Valley led by a French perfumer named Alexandre Schmitt, who teaches the science of fragrance recognition.
 One of the scents that Schmitt tried to get his class of about 25 wine professionals (mostly winemakers) to memorize was black pepper, which according to Schmitt "is not always identified because individuals have varying degrees of sensitivity to it.
-But it is a ‘hot’ feeling spice smell derived from the presence of rotundone, and sometimes suggests pine or cedar.
-You might unconsciously smell pepper in a wine, and only notice it through the process of ‘anamorphism’ — that is, once it’s suggested to you, which allows you to perceive it through different way.”
+But it is a ‘hot’ feeling spice smell derived from the presence of rotundone and sometimes suggests pine or cedar.
+You might unconsciously smell pepper in wine, and only notice it through the process of ‘anamorphism’ — that is, once it’s suggested to you, which allows you to perceive it in a different way.”